Assyro AI

 Do:

-• Define Cpk acceptance criteria prospectively in validation protocols
+• Define capability or performance criteria prospectively in validation protocols when those metrics will be used for decision-making

-• Use risk assessment to determine appropriate targets for each parameter
+• Use risk assessment to determine whether different parameters warrant different criteria

 Don't: